sajib-4414/sajib-4414.github.io/index.md

 [Technoglogy Blog App Back-End with DRF](https://github.com/sajib-4414/BlogApp-BackEnd)

 A REST Back-End built with Django Rest framework.
-PostGres Database will be used for this project.
+PostGres Database is be used for this project.
 It also contains Unit tests.

 Features: Token Based authentication, creation of user profile with profile image.
 Users can create post, comment on it.
 All of these entities are able to update and delete with corresponding Endpoints.